 If one remains true to such clinical orientation about marital and family therapy, then it can be said that in those marriages which seek help, extra-marital sexual activity will represent a failure in those marriages.
 By the definition of the couple who themselves seek help, that failure is a problem for them for which they would like assistance.
-Avoiding the debate about the morality of their situation, or of 'swinging' and 'open' marriages in general, this vantage point centers simply on the question of what kind of help the couple seeks.
+Avoiding the debate about the morality of their situation, or of

+'swinging' and 'open' marriages in general, this vantage point centers simply on the question of what kind of help the couple seeks.
 What is it about this which contributes to their marital and family difficulty?
-This perspective prompts an assessment of whether an affair is primarily 'benign' or 'malignant' - that is, whether it may offer an attempt to import love into a marriage when it is lacking, or is an attempt to destroy a bond felt to be oppressive.2 What follows is said, then, completely within the context of the clinical situation.
+This perspective prompts an assessment of whether an affair is primarily 'benign' or 'malignant' - that is, whether it may offer an attempt to import love into a marriage when it is lacking, or is an attempt to destroy a bond felt to be oppressive.
+What follows is said, then, completely within the context of the clinical situation within marital context.
+A particular the individual might have that capacity if the family situation were different or it may be that he would be unable to integrate his feelings toward any single central object regardless of his family context.
+While it may be difficult in some circumstances to know whether it is the person or his family that is lacking, in practice people often find objects who share their level of integration.
+As previously discussed, this is often accomplished in mate selection by finding someone with complementary functioning: a man who projects a split-off character trait may find a wife willing to accept that projection, while she assigns out a different complementary role onto him.
+For instance, a husband may deny weakness in himself by finding a dependent wife of whom he can take care.
+At the same time, she assigns the strength but perhaps also an unfeeling quality to him, while she takes over the function of 'sensitivity' for both of them.
+As the marriage progresses, these divisions of self and other may no longer 'stay put,' leading to renewed attempts to find people who can be recipients of the projections.